Monica Dolan: Career

 June 2020 saw her appearing in the remade television series of Alan Bennett's Talking Heads on BBC One.
-In one of two newly-written episodes, Dolan performed a monologue in "The Shrine".
+In one of two newly written episodes, Dolan performed a monologue in "The Shrine".
 This was one of the episodes staged at London's Bridge Theatre in September 2020, with Dolan reprising her role.

 In 2021, she appeared in The Dig, playing May Brown, wife of the archaeologist and astronomer Basil Brown, who discovered the Anglo-Saxon treasure at Sutton Hoo near Woodbridge, Suffolk.

 In 2022, Dolan starred as Sister Aloysius in Doubt: A Parable at the Chichester Festival Theatre, receiving critical acclaim.
 She also appeared alongside Eddie Marsan in the ITV drama The Thief, His Wife and the Canoe as Anne Darwin.
-She has appeared in two episodes of Black Mirror: "Smithereens", from Series 5, and, more recently, "Loch Henry", from Series 6.
+She has appeared in two episodes of Black Mirror: "Smithereens" from Series 5 and "Loch Henry" from Series 6.

 In 2023, she played Carmel in six-part Channel 4 comedy drama The Change.
 She also starred in Typist Artist Pirate King, directed by Carol Morley, as British artist Audrey Amiss.
 The film had its UK premiere at the Glasgow Film Festival in March, and was released in October 2023, to positive reviews.

 In January 2024, she played the role of subpostmistress Jo Hamilton in Mr Bates vs The Post Office, an acclaimed four-part ITV drama based on the true story of the Horizon IT scandal, which saw numerous innocent subpostmasters prosecuted for fraud.
 The series ignited considerable public and media interest and was watched by an estimated 13.5 million viewers.
 In August 2024, she appeared as Ann Branson, the mother of a murdered son, in the second series of the BBC TV drama Sherwood.

 In March 2025, Dolan was nominated for both performances at the British Academy Television Awards, in the Best Actress and Best Supporting Actress categories respectively.
 She also received a nomination for Leading Actor - Female at the Royal Television Society Awards for Mr Bates vs The Post Office.
 In August 2025, it was announced that Dolan would be joining the cast of award-winning BBC sitcom Smoggie Queens.

 Personal life

 Dolan was raised Catholic and has spoken about its lasting influence on her outlook.
-In a 2020 interview, she remarked, “You never stop being a Catholic really – not culturally.
-It goes deep.”
+In a 2020 interview, she remarked, "You never stop being a Catholic really – not culturally.
+It goes deep."